 Naomi Stong had always been on the fence about having children and then after being diagnosed with type 1 diabetes, it really threw a wrench into the equation.
 She knew that being a woman with diabetes and managing a pregnancy would be a lot of work and did not know if she could do it.

 Now Naomi has a beautiful baby girl named Lilly and is in better health than she has ever been.
-Her involvement with William Sansum Diabetes Center has changed her life.
-Says Naomi, “I’m very lucky and humble to have experienced such amazing care and forever will appreciate everything the William Sansum Diabetes Center has done for me and my family.
+Her involvement with Sansum Diabetes Research Institute has changed her life.
+Says Naomi, “I’m very lucky and humble to have experienced such amazing care and forever will appreciate everything the Sansum Diabetes Research Institute has done for me and my family.
 When I become pregnant again, I hope to work with Dr. Castorino and the organization again. "